Tennessee Medical Malpractice Insurance

-This litigious behavior in the state caused medical malpractice insurance premiums among the insurance carriers to raise at unprecedented rates, with the State’s largest writer, State Volunteer Mutual Insurance Company (SVMIC), raising premium rates by over 100% for many of the high-risk specialties.
+This litigious behavior in the state caused medical malpractice insurance premiums among the insurance carriers to rise at unprecedented rates, with the state's largest writer raising premium rates significantly for many of the high-risk specialties.
 Ultimately, this resulted in the start of significant tort reform.

-Tennessee Malpractice Tort Reform
+Tort Reform in Tennessee

 The first notable tort reform was passed in 2008, which focused primarily on eliminating frivolous claims.
 It addressed the following:

-- Certificate of Good Faith clause – Within a 90-day window after a complaint, plaintiffs must consult with one or more "top-rated" witnesses and receive a written statement stating that the aforementioned witness believes in good faith that the complaint has merit
+- Certificate of Good Faith clause: Within a 90-day window after a complaint, plaintiffs must consult with one or more "top-rated" witnesses and receive a written statement stating that the aforementioned witness believes in good faith that the complaint has merit.

-The cap is raised to $1,000,000 if the incident resulted in paraplegia, amputation, burns, or the wrongful death of a parent with children.
+The cap is raised to $1M if the incident resulted in paraplegia, amputation, burns or the wrongful death of a parent with children.
 The result of the tort reform action has been, as expected, lower rates.
 Over the long term, the mindset is that these decreasing rates will help ensure a robust, high-risk specialty atmosphere.

-Major Medical Malpractice Insurance Companies
+Major Medical Malpractice Insurance Companies in Tennessee

 - The Doctors Company